uoa1184615/EquationFreeGit/README.md

 develop a Matlab/Octave toolbox of equation-free algorithms.
 Initially the algorithms will be simple, and the plan is to subsequently develop more and more capability.
-Read the Introduction and Appendix of equationFreeDoc.pdf for an outline of developing the project.
+Read the Introduction and Appendix of Doc/equationFreeDoc.pdf for an outline of developing the project.

 Please contact me via